Boomer Esiason

-Norman Julius "Boomer" Esiason (/əˈsaɪ.əsən/; born April 17, 1961) is an American former professional football player who was a quarterback in the National Football League (NFL) for 14 seasons, primarily with the Cincinnati Bengals.
-He was selected in the second round of the 1984 NFL Draft by the Bengals, where he spent 10 non-consecutive seasons.
+Norman Julius "Boomer" Esiason (/əˈsaɪ.əsən/; born April 17, 1961) is an American former professional football quarterback who played in the National Football League (NFL) for 14 seasons, primarily with the Cincinnati Bengals.
+He played college football for the Maryland Terrapins and was selected in the second round of the 1984 NFL draft by the Bengals, where he spent 10 seasons.
 Esiason was also a member of the New York Jets and Arizona Cardinals.

-During his playing career, Esiason was named to four Pro Bowls and one first-team All-Pro selection.
-His most successful season came with the Bengals in 1988 when he won NFL Most Valuable Player (MVP) and led the team to a Super Bowl appearance in Super Bowl XXIII, which ended in a close defeat.
+Esiason's most successful season was in 1988 when he won NFL Most Valuable Player (MVP) and led the Bengals to an appearance in Super Bowl XXIII, which ended in a close defeat.
+He was also named to four Pro Bowls and one first-team All-Pro.
 After nine years in Cincinnati, Esiason spent three seasons with the Jets and one season with the Cardinals before returning to the Bengals for his final season in 1997.

 Since retiring from football, Esiason has worked as a football analyst for CBS Sports on The NFL Today and Showtime's Inside the NFL and was previously with ABC, HBO, and Westwood One.
 He also hosts the morning sports radio program Boomer and Gio on WFAN in New York.

 Early life

 Esiason was born and raised in East Islip, New York.
 He got the "Boomer" nickname before he was born.
 His mother Irene, reacting to his constant kicking in the womb, called him "Boomer," and he has kept the name since.
-Irene, a singer, dancer and piano player, from whom he inherited his blond hair and blue eyes, died at the age of 37 of ovarian cancer when he was seven years old.
+Irene, a singer, dancer and piano player, from whom he inherited his blond hair and blue eyes, died at the age of 37, of ovarian cancer when he was seven years old.
 His father Norman, a veteran of WWII, never remarried, and in spite of a three-hour daily commute to New York City raised Esiason and his two sisters.
 His father was of Norwegian and Swedish descent; grandmother Nora Ingrid Gulbrandsen was born in Norway and his grandfather Fritz Henning Esiason was born in Sweden.
 His father was the cousin of Norwegian actress and singer Sølvi Wang.

 He attended Timber Point Elementary and East Islip High School, where he graduated in 1979.
 In high school, he was a three-sport varsity player in football, basketball, and baseball.